AyshaTahoor/FinPilot-AI/README.md

 # FinPilot-AI
-FinPilot AI is an AI-powered stock research and watchlist application built with technologies like React Native, Expo, and TypeScript.
+FinPilot AI is an AI-powered stock research and watchlist application built with technologies React Native, Expo, and TypeScript.
 The app provides real-time market tracking, personalized watchlists, and AI-generated stock insights through a responsive and modern mobile experience!